Power Point Show MP3 audio

 3. Adjective; “post-truth: “relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief.” (theguardian.com)

 a.
 “It describes a situation in which feelings trump facts.”
-(Time Mag.)
+(Ibid.)

 b.
 “The concept of post-truth has been in existence for the past decade, but Oxford Dictionaries has seen a spike in frequency this year in the context of the EU referendum in the United Kingdom and the presidential election in the United States.
 It has also become associated with a particular noun, in the phrase post-truth politics.”